ceurws/ceur-make/README.md

 * From a special table of contents file, generate
   * [a CEUR-WS.org compliant index.html file] [3] with additional RDFa annotations
   * [a CEUR-WS.org compliant copyright form] [4]
-  * a LaTeX table of contents that helps you generate an all-in-one PDF version of the proceedings
+  * a LaTeX table of contents that helps you generate an all-in-one PDF version of the proceedings (which you can, e.g., print, but which should not be uploaded to CEUR-WS.org)
   * a BibTeX database to make your proceedings citable
 * Optionally generate this table of contents from [EasyChair] [2] proceedings